by Lesia

 Are you a real adventurer?
 Then this post is definitely for you!

-Jake & Natasa from our Shadows of Africa team had a trip to one of the most virgin parks in Tanzania – Selous National Game Reserve.
+Jake & Natasa from our Shadows of Africa team had a trip to one of the most virgin parks in Tanzania – Selous National Reserve safari.
 Four times larger than the Serengeti National Park, Selous’ northern regions can be difficult to get to by car.

 The amazing thing is that you can find a pride of lions called the ‘Azura Pride’ within ten meters of the camp!
 Jake & Natasa were so lucky to follow the hunting of these gorgeous predators.
 It took them around two hours driving and it seemed to be a real adventure.